iterative/dvc.org/content/docs/command-reference/run.md

 - `--no-commit` - do not store the outputs of this execution in the cache (`dvc.yaml` and `dvc.lock` are still created or updated); useful to avoid caching unnecessary data when exploring different data or stages.
-Use `dvc commit` to finish the operation.
+You can use `dvc commit` to finish the operation.

 - `--always-changed` - always consider this stage as changed (uses the